albar965/littlenavmap-manual/src/en/SEARCH.rst

 .. figure:: ../images/navaidsearchtable.jpg

-         Navaid search limited to ICAO region ``LI`` (Italy) and VOR, VORTAC and TACAN stations that have a range of 100 or more nautical miles.
+         Navaid search limited to ICAO region ``LI`` (Italy) and VOR, VORTAC and TACAN stations that have a range of 100 or more NM.

 .. _mouse-clicks-0: